-Arthroscopy is a surgical procedure orthopaedic surgeons use to visualize, diagnose, and treat problems inside a joint.
+Arthroscopy is a surgical procedure orthopaedic surgeons use to visualize, diagnose, and treat problems inside a joint such as a shoulder or knee.

 The word arthroscopy comes from two Greek words, “arthro” (joint) and “skopein” (to look).
 The term literally means “to look within the joint.”